jjpeleato/flexbox/README.md

 4. For security.
 Open the `initialize.sh` file and edit the GIT variable to `~`.
 5. Open the `README.md` and rename the name of presentation, name of project and description.
 6. Open the `lando.yml` and rename the project and proxy name.
-7. Open the `package.json` and edit the name and description.
+7. Open the `package.json` and edit the name, description and Git uri.
 8. Open the `public/.well-known/security.txt` and edit the canonical.
 9. Open the `public/humans.txt` and edit the last update.
 10. Open your terminal and browse to the root location of your project.